mwiseca/C-strings/README.md

 **To Use:**
 To use the Python file Python must be installed.
 The C file must be compiled before use.
-To use select a option from choices.
+To use select an option from choices.
 If b is selected and Hello world. is typed, printf("Hello world.\n"); will be displayed on the screen.
 The result can be used to check syntax or pasted into a program.
 To use fgets and if, else if statements   **#include <string.h>**   must be used.